nshantha/athenyx/README.md

 By combining advanced knowledge representation with agentic capabilities, Actuamind dramatically reduces the cognitive burden on engineers, accelerates development cycles, and democratizes access to system knowledge throughout your organization.
 Whether you're a senior engineer debugging a complex issue, a new team member getting up to speed, or a manager needing technical context without code immersion, Actuamind provides the right information and assistance exactly when you need it.

+*Note: These agentic capabilities are on our roadmap and not yet implemented in the current version.*

 <div align="center">
   <a href="https://www.youtube.com/watch?v=TBjGveJrfo0">
     <img src="https://img.youtube.com/vi/TBjGveJrfo0/maxresdefault.jpg" alt="Actuamind - Autonomous Software Engineering Intelligence" width="600" />